Vermont: State politics

 Vermont towns hold a March town meeting for voters to approve the town's budget and decide other matters.
 Marlboro voters meet in this building.

 Republicans dominated local Vermont politics from the party's founding in 1854 until the mid-1970s, and at the presidential level until the 1990s.
 Before the 1960s, rural interests dominated the legislature.
 As a result, cities, particularly the older sections of Burlington and Winooski, were neglected and fell into decay, and people began to move out to newer suburbs.

 A series of one man, one vote decisions made by the United States Supreme Court in the 1960s required states to redraw their legislative districts to accurately reflect population.
 As a result, urban areas in Vermont gained political power.

 The legislature was redistricted under one-person, one-vote in the 1960s.
 It passed the Land Use and Development Law (Act 250) in 1970, to discourage suburban sprawl and to limit major growth to already developed areas.
 The law, the first of its kind in the nation, created nine District Environmental Commissions appointed by the governor, who judged land development and subdivision plans that would affect the state's environment and many small communities significantly.
 As a result of Act 250, Vermont was the last state to get a Walmart (there are now six Walmarts in the state, as of November 2017, but only three — in Williston, St. Albans, and Derby — were newly built from the ground up).
-Because of the successful attempts to dilute what is perceived as the original intent of Act 250, and other development pressures, Vermont has been designated one of America's most "endangered historic places" by the National Trust for Historic Preservation.
+Vermont has been designated one of America's most "endangered historic places" by the National Trust for Historic Preservation.

 From 1856 (the first presidential election after the Republican Party's founding) to 1988, Vermont voted Republican in every presidential election except 1964, when Democrat Lyndon B. Johnson became the first of his party to carry the state amidst a national landslide.
 Since 1992, Vermont has voted Democratic in every presidential election, marking a massive shift in the state's politics.